 3. The Amount Owed to Lenders

-This works in conjunction with how long you’ve had credit, or your credit history, which represents 35 percent of your score and will be the subject of the next in this series.
-If the amount you owe is high and it’s been owed for a long time, that will also hurt your FICO score.
+This works in conjunction with how long you’ve had credit, or your credit history, which represents 35 percent of your score.
+If the amount you owe is high and it’s been owed for a long time, that will also hurt your score.

 4. The Four Types of Loans